ikeohachidi/ikeoha/content/posts/spotify-music-streaming-sync.md

               track_id: abcdef,
             }
             ```
-	- The websocket we just establised we'll store in memory, we can't use something like redis because it is a network process.
+	- The websocket we just establised we'll store in memory, Something like redis would be useful for this but I don't see redis would store a network process that could actually be retrieved and used to send messages again.
+I could be wrong though but for now we'll save the cache in memory.
 		- Data would look something like:
 		  `{ userID: [conn3] }`
 		- The server would send pings to other devices to make sure they're still connected so as to know if to send data to them.
-If a client doesn't send a pong then we remove it from the the cache
+If a client doesn't send a signal then we remove it from the the cache
 - The user logs in from an android mobile device
-	- It establishes a websocket(conn2) to the server, again this connection is saved in memory like so:
+	- It establishes a websocket(**conn2**) to the server, again this connection is saved in memory like so:
     `{ userID: [conn3, conn2]}`
 - The user logs in from another apple device
-	- It establishes a websocket(conn1) to the server, again this connection is saved in memory like so:
+	- It establishes a websocket(**conn1**) to the server, again this connection is saved in memory like so:
     `{ userID: [conn3, conn2, conn1]}`
 - When the server gets music streaming data on the websocket between it and the browser(conn3) it checks the payload for the user id.
 Retrieves currently established connections and then broadcasts the streaming state data on those connections.
 - The listening clients in turn update their currently playing state.
   - If the same `track_id` they don't have to change the song but have to update the track position using the `track_position` field.

 ### What happens if a devices gets disconnected
 The api sends regular heartbeats, "pings", to the connected devices.
 If it doesn't return a response we can safely assume it has been disconnected and remove it from the user's connection cache.
+We may also consider waiting for more than one ping before disconnecting(removing a device from cache) a device.

 ### Design Overview